 If we elevate the heel to a high degree in a cross-training shoe, then we will alter mechanics slightly for some movements, but also, we’ll usually see higher heel-to-toe drop shoes offer less stability which is counterproductive from a loading standpoint.

-For this reason, it’s important to understand what type of heel-to-toe drop works before for your style of training, and also, what you prefer based on how you train.
+For this reason, it’s important to understand what type of heel-to-toe drop works for your style of training, and also, what you prefer based on how you train.

 How I Look At Heel-to-Toe Drop In Cross-Training Shoes